-Basic Sourdough Loaf with Susan Lim of bread.natural.way What is Sourdough?
+Basic Sourdough Loaf What is Sourdough?
 Broken down to the bare basics, a simple loaf of sourdough consists of flour, water and salt.
 Add to that culture (also flour and water), warmth and time, and we get a loaf of bread that will hopefully turn you away from store-bought loaves for good.
 An organic process (the oldest way to make bread, actually), baking a loaf of sourdough takes time and effort.
 Lots.
 It is after all the natural transformation of the above ingredients into something that will change your dietary life forever.
 Why Sourdough?
 A key part of the whole process is fermentation.
 During fermentation, naturally occurring yeast and lactic acid bacteria (LAB) work at breaking down the flour for food.
 LAB breaks down the flour to get carbohydrates for food, leaving sugars for the yeast.
 The yeast feed on the sugars, creating carbon dioxide, which causes the loaf to rise.
 Thus, flour is rendered into a state that is easily broken down and digested by us, being more suitable for people who suffer from certain digestive issues like gluten intolerance.
 Even those with a healthy digestive system will benefit, as their systems are not stressed, and over time will continue to maintain a healthy balance of gut microbes.
 Acidity of the loaf inhibits mold development, so your bread lasts longer on your countertop (without chemical help).
 The controlled release of sugars due to action by the LAB makes sourdough low GI by default (except for loaves with sweeteners).
 Minimal processing.
-Basic Ingredients of Sourdough Flour The basis of all bread baking.
-Each grain consists of the bran (13%), germ (3%), and endosperm (84%).
+Basic Ingredients of Sourdough Flour Flour is the basis of all bread baking.
+Each grain of wheat consists of the bran (13%), germ (3%), and endosperm (84%).
 Big, commercial roller mills usually will sift out the bran and germ, and the endosperm is processed further for commercial use.
 Stone-milled flour on the other hand, is generally considered healthier as it retains more of the original vitamins and minerals in the wheat grain, as stone mills are usually colder.
 Roller mills operate at higher temperatures and so burn off some of the nutrients in the process.
 Water Water is the ‘link’ between the ingredients.
 Water temperature affects fermentation.
 Water volume affects crumb and texture.
 In Singapore, water can be used from the tap.
 Do not use NEWater or any type of de-oxygenated water.
 Water also provides food to organisms in the dough.
 Salt Salt, though used in small amounts in sourdough breads, is important as it strengthens gluten in the dough, controls fermentation and improves flavor.
 Always use sea/artisan salts as they are the least processed and therefore environmentally responsible.
-Starter maintenance 0.3 starter : 1 flour : 1 water
+Make your own starter: Day 1: Begin by putting a mix of about 25g organic all-purpose flour + organic whole wheat flour (12.5g each, 50:50 ratio), with 25 g of water in glass jar.
+Whisk the mixture vigorously and cover loosely.
+Leave it to sit in a warm place for 12 hours or overnight.
+Day 2: After this time, you might be lucky enough to see some bubbles indicating that organisms are present but if not, don't worry, discard half the mixture and replace it with 25 g flour and 25 g water.
+Mix vigorously, cover and wait for it to rise.
+Day 3 and so on: From now on, you will need to remove and discard half the starter before feeding, every time starter doubles or every 6-8 hours, so that the organisms in the starter multiply again, making it rise.
+In weather like Singapore (room temperature 28-31ºC), you will find activity begins quickly, usually after 3-4 days but if you are in more temperate climate then it will take 10 to 14 days for the starter to become beautifully bubbly and have enough yeasts and bacteria to bake with.
+Once the fermentation is established, close the lid of the jar properly this time, transfer the starter to the fridge.
+Starter maintenance Starter maintenance 0.5 starter : 1 flour : 1 water Before baking:

 Here is how to make your own Sourdough Starter.
 Baker’s Percentage A mathematical method to calculate the amounts of other ingredients relative to the total flour weight.
-Basic Formula (always take into account that the starter has flour and water too) Starter Starter 10g Flour 25g Water 25g Total 60g Final Dough Bread Flour 300g (100%) Water 201g (70%) Starter 60g (20% for 16-24 hours loaf fermentation) Salt 7g (2%) Total 568g Notes: -For whole-wheat breads, substitute 10-30% whole wheat flour.
-When changing flours, always increase the quantity of water slowly by 5% and go by feel.
-This extra addition of water is called Bassinage. -For same day bakes, increase starter to 40-60%.
-4-6 hours loaf rise (fermentation) at room temperature.
-Basic process
+Basic Formula (always take into account that the starter has flour and water too) Starter Starter 10g Flour 25g Water 25g Total 60g Final Dough Bread Flour 300g (100%) Water 210g (70%) Starter 60g (20% for 16-24 hours loaf fermentation) Salt 6g (2%) Total 576g Notes:

 Tom